P-E-R-F-O-R-M: The Five Tips to Maintaining Professionalism

-Performers who have tired of their role tune the mechanics of the role out and tune the audience in.
-For those watching, the experience is new and, by focusing on them, the performer becomes one with the audience’s experience.
-The performer stops living for and enjoying the line and instead lives for, and enjoys, the audience.
-It is the audience’s reactions, not the delivery, that make the show a success.
+Performers who are tired of their role tune the mechanics of the role out and tune the audience in.
+For those watching, the experience is new, and by focusing on them, the performer becomes one with the audience’s experience.
+The performer stops living for and enjoying the line and instead lives for and enjoys the audience.
+It is the audience’s reactions, not the delivery that make the show a success.
 Through the audience, the bored performer sees the performance as new.

 Tip Two: Explore the Alternatives

-Performers never stop enhancing the performance.
+Performers never stop enhancing their performance.
 Actors are told when to enter, how to stand, where to look, what to say, and which emotion to portray while saying what they have been told to say.
 These are confining parameters.
-And yet great actors—through subtle variations in the inflection, movement, or look—vary their performance greatly.
+And yet great actors – through subtle variations in the inflection, movement, or look – vary their performance greatly.

 This level of honing should apply to training, classrooms, and speeches.
-The same old same old becomes tedious, tiring, boring.
+The same old, same old becomes tedious, tiring, boring.
 To the learners, the robotic delivery that results demonstrates a lack of enthusiasm for the material itself.
-Just as a comedian would, continually seek ways to refine your delivery.
-Look for another place to stand, a more flowing hand gesture, a different grouping of words and a clearer way to conduct the discussion.
+Just as a comedian would continually seek ways to refine delivery.
+Look for another place to stand, a more flowing hand gesture, a different grouping of words, and a clearer way to conduct the discussion.
 Through this continued search for refinement, boredom can be conquered.

 Tip Four: Focus on Emotion